AtteAalto/EpiEKF/README.md

  - To inspect past projections, simply truncate the data vector `Y` while the full data is stored in the vector `Yfull`.
  - Note that if a new country is added, an error will be generated.
  - If most recent data are missing for a country, the prediction window is shifted accordingly.
-If data is missing from more than 8 most recent weeks, the country will be excluded from the output file.
+If data are missing from more than 8 most recent weeks, the country will be excluded from the output file.

 ## Model details